pjm4448/fiction/cyber-punk/chimera-dynamics/the-pygmalion-protocol.md

 ## SCENE 4: THE INTIMATE FEEDING

-The womb pulsed with a subdued, organic rhythm, its semi-translucent walls veined with bio-luminescent traceries that cast a sickly, underwater glow over the nutrient-thick fluid within.
+The womb pulsed with a subdued, organic rhythm, its semi-translucent walls veined with bio-luminescent traceries that cast a sickly, underwater glow over the nutrient-thick fluid within, the light refracting through the membrane like peridot-filtered sunlight.
 The air in the observation room hung heavy, a cloying miasma of synthetic amniotic vapors and the faint, ferrous tang of engineered life, as if the chamber itself were sweating secrets.
 Soren had dismissed the servitors hours ago, their hulking forms receding into the facility's bowels like obedient shadows.
 Now, he was alone with her: his Galatea, his storm incarnate, suspended in the sphere's heart, her body a crucified icon of perverse evolution.

 The bio-mechanical filaments had reconfigured at his command, weaving themselves into cruel, unyielding shackles.
 Her legs were splayed wide, feet locked into stirrup-like clamps that bit into her elongated ankles, exposing the raw, intimate geography of her lower body to the fluid's embrace.
 Her arms stretched taut overhead, wrists bound to a transverse bar of hardened polymer, pulling her torso into an arch that thrust her chromatophore-mottled breasts upward, their surfaces rippling with involuntary color shifts like oil on a polluted sea.
 Nyx's head lolled below the surface, submerged in the viscous broth, her chaotic spill of hair fanning out like ink in water, her eyes (those weary, hatred-filled orbs) sealed shut against the intrusion, bubbles escaping her lips in erratic, silent protests.

 Soren approached the access port, his breath shallow, his lab coat unbuttoned at the collar to reveal the sheen of sweat on his throat.
 He paused, drinking in the sight with a hunger that bordered on the sacramental.
 Her naked form, that ever-shifting canvas, was laid bare in its vulnerability: the elongated limbs, twisted into elegant parodies of human proportion; the cluster of optical sensors on her shoulder, dimmed like sleeping eyes; the subtle, subcutaneous undulations where her viscera rebelled and reformed.
 His gaze lingered on the apex of her spread thighs, the folds of her sex parted slightly by the fluid's current, glistening with a pearlescent sheen from the enzyme infusions: a forbidden altar, slick and inviting, where pain and ecstasy blurred into one grotesque sacrament.
 The chromatophores there pulsed in hypnotic patterns, iridescent blues and violets flaring like a siren's lure, drawing his eyes inexorably to the dark, quivering entrances that promised depths of unmaking.
 His pulse quickened, a hardening ache stirring in his trousers, as he traced the lines of her body with his stare, each curve and convulsion a testament to his artistry, his violation.

-With deliberate slowness, he lifted the steel bucket from the preparation trolley: a frigid, utilitarian vessel etched with bio-hazard sigils, its contents sloshing with a wet, sinuous murmur.
-Inside writhed a swarm of eel-like symbiotes, engineered abominations no longer than his forearm, their slender bodies aglow with a phosphorescent blue that mimicked the serum's impossible hue.
-They were his latest innovation: neural parasites designed to burrow, to stimulate, to rewrite from within, their bioluminescent glands secreting enzymes that would catalyze her next phase of transcendence.
 Or torment.
 He unsealed the port with a hiss of pressurized air, the sphere's fluid lapping greedily at the aperture, and tilted the bucket.
 The creatures spilled forth in a wriggling cascade, their glow diffusing into the tank like fallen stars, sinuous forms darting through the murk with predatory grace.

 They circled at first, tasting the currents, their tiny sensor-nodes quivering as they homed in on the heat of her body.
 Nyx stirred faintly, her submerged form twitching as the first eel brushed her thigh, its glow illuminating the intricate veining beneath her skin.
 One by one, they converged on her exposed intimacies, slithering with insidious purpose.
 A cluster nosed at her anus, probing the tight ring of muscle until it yielded with a subtle, involuntary spasm, the creature's body undulating inward, its glow vanishing into her depths like a swallowed light.
 Others followed, writhing into her vagina, their slick forms parting her folds, burrowing deep into the slick, heated canal, their movements a frenzy of stimulation that fired her rewired nerves in chaotic ecstasy.